I can tell she is happy by the way she wags her tail

 I think maybe she is right, I just never listened before

-She's kinda of appealing being out of her element
+She's kind of appealing being out of her element

 Don't often see her quite so relaxed